nicobees/freedom-label/instructions/4_frontend_mvp_business_requirements.md

 - name (`name`): string, mandatory, min length 2, max length 30, debounced field
 - surname (`surname`): string, mandatory, min length 2, max length 30, debounced field
+- production date (`production_date`): mandatory, this field will save data as string "DD/MM/YYYY", but it actually consists of three separated dropdown items, one for the day, one for the month and one for the year, also current date can be selected, it is prefilled with the current day, check "Dropdown details" below
-- due date (`due_date`): mandatory, this field will save data as string "MM/YYYY", but it actually consists of two separated dropdown items, one for the month and one for the year, only future dates can be selected (i.e. if the year selected is the current one, the month listed will be only the future ones)
+- due date (`due_date`): mandatory, this field will save data as string "DD/MM/YYYY", but it actually consists of three separated dropdown items, one for the day, one for the month and one for the year, only future dates can be selected (i.e. if the year selected is the current one, the month listed will be only the future ones), check the "Dropdown details" below

+> Dropdown details:
+>
+> - day: mandatory, dropdown element that shows all the days of the month, as integers, default from 1 to 31, it automatically aligns to the relative days of the month when this is selected
-  - month: mandatory, dropdown element that shows all the 12 months as integers from 1 to 12.
+> - month: mandatory, dropdown element that shows all the 12 months as integers from 1 to 12
-  - year: mandatory, dropdown element that shows all the years from the current one to the next five
+> - year: mandatory, dropdown element that shows all the years from the current one to the next five

 ##### 2.2.2 lens-spec-section